Due to the current COVID 19 pandemic, ABCs needs your help more than ever.

 Our core programs are:

-English school: Six classes taught by Khmer educators and supported by volunteers from all over the world.
+English school: Eight classes taught by Khmer educators and supported by volunteers from all over the world.

 Breakfast and lunch club: Provided by Pack the Essentials.